psvenk/hubmail/README.md

 ## Roadmap

-- Allow fetching the last N issues/pull requests instead of the first N
 - Add support for including thread info in subject line (like GitHub notification emails)
 - Add support for changing message IDs to differ from the GitHub notification